youssefhmidi/tmplt/README.md

 ```

 ### DEFER keyword
+> Pre-Note: the DEFER keyword can be used everywhere and anywhere

 well, for ordering purposes the DEFER keyword objectif is to order which folders/files should be created last or first.
 consider the following example:
 ```